Sue A. Sanders: Bloomington

-She always took considerable interest in school work and everything tending toward reform, but on coming to Bloomington, November, 1892, she determined to keep out of public office.
+Sanders always took considerable interest in school work and everything tending toward reform, but on coming to Bloomington, November, 1892, she determined to keep out of public office.
 This she could not well do, as the people knew her ability as a leader and the success with which she always met in the management of public affairs.
 Her first public work here was in connection with the Wither's Public Library as a trustee, and in 1894 she was elected its president, which office she filled for three years, later serving as secretary of the same.
 Sanders became actively interested in the Girls' Industrial home of McLean county for the care of dependent and defenseless girls, serving as president for three years.
 In April 1898, Sander was elected a member of the Bloomington board of education.

 Her husband became a well-known realtor of Bloomington.
 The couple attended and helped support the Unitarian church, of which she served as superintendent of the Sunday school for three years.
 Sanders was a prominent member of the McLean County Historical Society and prepared for the association a complete account of the work of the Sanitary Aid Society of McLean County, from 1861 to 1866.
 She was a member of the board of trustees of the Deaconess Hospital, a member of the Daughters of the American Revolution, and served as first vice-president of the Woman's Club.